BekahHW/BekahHW/README.md

 ### More About Me
 💖  Creator and Maintainer of the [Virtual Coffee Community](https://virtualcoffee.io) 💖

-💻  Team & Community Building Consultant
+💻  Developer Experience Lead, OpenSauced | Team & Community Building Consultant

 🎙  Co-host and co-producer of the [Virtual Coffee podcast](https://virtualcoffee.io/podcast/)